UPDATE 1-SEC charges five with insider trading from AA tip

 The SEC is pursuing penalties against McGee, Michael

-and Ho did not immediately respond to a message left outside of
+Lam and Ho did not immediately respond to a message left outside